momoiorg-repository/pytwb_demo/README.md

 Execute the following
 \> run sim

 The simulation will now begin.
 (Sometimes only the first trial fails because of the value of environment variable 'DISPLAY'.
+Its value depends on how many windows you have open.
-Please set DISPLAY to the correct value again by using Terminal.)
+Please set DISPLAY to the correct value by using VSCode Terminal.)

 [video demo](https://momoi.org/wp-content/uploads/2023/06/demo.mp4)